World Snooker Championship 2024 FAQ

 Neil Robertson (2022, v Jack Lisowski, Table Two, went on to lose the match)

 Only Ronnie O’Sullivan and Stephen Hendry (three each) have made more than one maximum 147 at the Crucible.
-Every single player who has made a maximum 147 at the Crucible has been at least a finalist twice or better.
-Only Jimmy White and Ali Carter have failed to win the title.
+Every single player who has made a maximum 147 at the Crucible has been at least a finalist or better.
+Only Jimmy White, Kyren Wilson and Ali Carter have failed to win the title.

-Six maximums have been made on Table One, five on Table Two, and only one on the one table setup.
+Six maximums have been made on Table One, six on Table Two, and two on the one table setup.

 What music do the players walk on to?

-A full list is provided by WST here - https://wst.tv/crucible-walk-on-music/ - note that some players do rotate their walk on tunes, whilst others have kept the same one for years.
-Mark Selby is good friends with members fo the band Kasabian (they're both from Leicester) and Ding Junhui's music is actually Chaotic Superstar by Jordan Chan, not Breaking News.
+A full list is provided by WST from 2023 - https://www.wst.tv/news/2023/april/18/crucible-walk-on-music/ - note that some players do rotate their walk on tunes, whilst others have kept the same one for years.
+Mark Selby is good friends with members of the band Kasabian (they're both from Leicester) and Ding Junhui's music is actually Chaotic Superstar by Jordan Chan, not Breaking News.

 Watching On Television